 The most common cause of increased PCV is dehydration, and with adequate fluid intake, the PCV returns to normal.
 However, it may reflect a condition called polycythaemia where there are too many red cells.

-Primary polycythaemia (polycythaemia rubra vera or PRV)—is means the bone marrow is overproducing red blood cells of its own accord.
+In primary polycythaemia (polycythaemia vera, PV, or, polycythaemia rubra vera, PRV) the bone marrow overproduces red blood cells of its own accord.

 - Some lung or heart diseases where the bone marrow manufacturers more red blood cells in order to carry enough oxygen throughout your body